CharlieMallon/milestoneThree/testing.md

 ## Validator and Lighthouse Testing

-I Passed my code through the [w3c markup validator](), [CSS Validator](), [JSHint](https://jshint.com/) and [PEP 8 Checker](http://pep8online.com/) to validate my sites code.
+I Passed my code through the [w3c markup validator](https://validator.w3.org/#validate_by_uri), [CSS Validator](https://jigsaw.w3.org/css-validator/validator), [JSHint](https://jshint.com/) and [PEP 8 Checker](http://pep8online.com/) to validate my sites code.

 It passed with no errors through the [PEP 8 Checker](http://pep8online.com/).
 There were some warnings when i passed the JS code through the [JSHint](https://jshint.com/), but these were to do with some parts of JS not being compatible with ES6 or Mozilla JS.
+There were no errors on the [CSS Validator](https://jigsaw.w3.org/css-validator/validator).
+There were a few things on the [HTML Validator](https://validator.w3.org/#validate_by_uri) Due to the buttons on the page there were duplicate ID's, The flash section has no body and therefore no heading none of these were things to worry about.

 I also used chromes developer tools to run a lighthouse report.